valualv/valualv/README.md

+# Hi there!
-Hi there!
-I am working on my last year as a PhD student at the University of Hawaiʻi at Mānoa I am currently searching for postdoctoral or entry-level private industry positions My experience is in genomics, bioinformatics, conservation, and invasive species I can be reached at: val64@hawaii.edu
+- I am working on my last year as a PhD student at the University of Hawaiʻi at Mānoa
+- am currently searching for postdoctoral or entry-level private industry positions
+- My experience is in genomics, bioinformatics, conservation, and invasive species
+- I can be reached at: val64@hawaii.edu
 <!--
 **valualv/valualv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.